 - Classic Flavor – I think of a chocolate chip muffin as being a classic – almost a staple – breakfast muffin recipe.
 Put all of that into a different form – like this mini loaf – cover it with even more chocolate, and you have yourself a breakfast (or snack) recipe that will become a go-to.

-- Small Batch – This is a true mini loaf.
-The perfect size for two people, plus a couple extra slices for the next day.
-Should you have that kind of self control …
+- Small Batch – The perfect size for two people, plus a couple extra slices for the next day.
+Should you have that kind of self control.
+Or make yourself a second mini loaf with the gluten free maple cinnamon loaf!
+One for each of you!

 - Gluten Free – It is in the name, but worth repeating.
-This gluten free lemon loaf is made with almond flour, sweet rice flour, and tapioca flour.
+This gluten free loaf is made with almond flour, sweet rice flour, tapioca flour, and coconut flour.

 - Refined Sugar Free/Naturally Sweetened – The loaf is sweetened with maple syrup and it produces a bake that is delicately sweet.
 Note – Yes, I realize the chocolate chips and chocolate glaze may not be refined sugar free.
 But you can always source a sugar free chocolate chip if you prefer!

 - Easy – The nature of a small batch helps to make the recipe easy.
-Additionally, there are any special baking or preparation techniques for this recipe and it comes together in about 10 minutes.
-Plus a few minutes to give the batter time to rest and hydrate before baking.
+Additionally, there aren’t any special baking or preparation techniques for this recipe, and it comes together in about 10 minutes.

 - Try Without Swaps – Honestly, I haven’t tested this recipe with a number of swaps – i.e. different flours or sweeteners.
 And I can’t say how swapping ingredients will impact the end result.
 I’d recommend trying the recipe as written, then tweak to your hearts content!